-How immunization plays crucial role during pregnancy
+How immunization plays a crucial role during pregnancy

 We have been taught since our childhood how health and hygiene play an important role in our life.
-Health and Hygiene both go hand in hand in order to strengthen our body to battle against any type of disease and save us from ill health.
+Health and Hygiene both go hand in hand in order to strengthen our body to battle against any type of disease and save us from ill-health.
 It’s greatly said, “Health is Wealth”, i.e. If Wealth is lost, nothing is lost, but if health is lost everything is lost.
 So, keeping health in mind we should always be particular and observant to stay immunized especially during pregnancy.

 The Infectious Diseases Society of America and the American College of Obstetricians and Gynecologists have together published general guidelines for immunization of pregnant women.